Treating Labrum Tears Glastonbury

 How are Labral Tears Treated?

 Treatment of your labrum tear depends on the nature and severity of the tear.
 If your tear is small, you might be able to get by with just physical therapy.
 If physical therapy doesn’t help, our team may recommend regenerative medicine treatments such as fat-derived stem cell therapy.
-These regenerative treatments accelerate your body’s natural repair process to promote healing of the damaged tissue.
+These regenerative treatments accelerate your body’s natural repair process to promote the healing of damaged tissue.
 If your tear is large or complex, surgery may be necessary.